 Wondering what to do in Geelong and looking for the best Geelong attractions?
 Then check out the delightfully unique Geelong bollards.

-Made from old timber pylons from the demolished Yarra Street pier, these remarkable works of art are a much loved Geelong attraction.
+Made out of old timber pylons from the demolished Yarra Street pier, these remarkable works of art are a much loved Geelong attraction.

 Each bollard tells a story about the incredible people who played a part in Geelong’s history, from the original indigenous inhabitants to explorers, opera singers, and lifesavers.

-The bollards create a visual history of the city and add a playful cheekiness to the Waterfront precinct.
+They are a visual history of the city and add a playful cheekiness to the Waterfront precinct that visitors love.

 One of the best free things to do in Geelong is to pop on your walking shoes and explore the bollard trail.
 It takes around 2 hours one-way and there are heaps of Geelong tourist attractions to see en route.

 The trail is perfect if you’re looking for Geelong things to do that suit the whole family.
 Geelong kids love hunting for the painted figures and parents appreciate the history and the artist’s quirky sense of humour.

 Below you’ll find our guide to the Geelong Bollards with everything you need to know about this top tourist attraction in Geelong city.